-In any given geographical or metro area, Baptist churches form associations for the purpose of fellowship and mutual assistance.
-They are led by a director of missions (DOM) who, with their staff, provide for the needs of the member churches.
-These bodies, since they are local in nature, provide council and assistance for the unique needs of the members of the association and provide ways to work together to affect the local community for the advancement of the gospel.
-As with any Baptist body, local associations respect the autonomy of each of its members.
+In a given geographical or metro area Baptist churches form what are known as Associations for the purpose of fellowship and mutual assistance.
+They are led by Director of Missions (DOM) who with their staff provide for the needs of the member churches.
+These bodies since they are local in nature provide council and assistance for the unique needs of the members of the association.
+Assist in providing ways to work together to affect the local community for the advancement of the Gospel.
+As with any Baptists body local association respects the autonomy of each of its members.

-The above section was adapted from chapter 9 from Baptists: History, Distinctives, Relationships.
+The above section was adapted from chp 9 from Baptists: History, Distinctives, Relationships.